From Reading to Specifying: What Is TDG?

 The pattern is consistent: tests are better specifications than English.
 They are precise, unambiguous, and machine-verifiable.
 When you give AI a test suite, it generates better code than when you describe what you want in words.

-A 2025 study (TENET) tested TDG at the scale of entire code repositories and found something surprising: a concise, diverse test suite outperforms a comprehensive one.
+A study testing TDG at the scale of entire code repositories found something surprising: a concise, diverse test suite can be more effective than a comprehensive one [Hu et al., "TENET: Leveraging Tests Beyond Validation for Code Generation," 2025, preprint (a research paper shared publicly before peer review)].
 Two well-chosen tests produce better AI output than ten redundant tests.
-More is not always better -- clarity beats quantity.
+More is not always better; clarity beats quantity.
 This is why this chapter starts with two assertions per function, not twenty.

 SDD to TDG: The Translation